-Gravity data within the Area of the Five Communities were acquired from two sources, comprising relatively sparse coverage from the GSC gravity database, and a dense network of gravity stations derived from a proprietary dataset from numerous ground surveys conducted in Southwest Ontario for oil and gas exploration.
-The acquired GSC gravity data consists of an irregular distribution of 237 station measurements providing coverage of the entire Area of the Five Communities.
-On land, the data consists of 149 station measurements comprising roughly a station every 3 to 6 km.
-Offshore the data consists of 88 station measurements comprising roughly a station every 1.6 to 18 km, predominantly along profile lines recorded by boat.
+Gravity data within the Central Huron area were acquired from two sources, comprising relatively sparse coverage from the GSC gravity database (GSC, 2014), and a dense network of gravity stations from a proprietary data set compiled from numerous ground surveys conducted in Southwest Ontario for oil and gas exploration.
+The acquired GSC gravity data consists of an irregular distribution of station measurements providing coverage of the entire Central Huron area (Figure 7).
+On land, the data consists of 27 station measurements comprising roughly a station every 3 to 6 km.

-The proprietary dataset includes a dense network of gravity stations (roughly 45 times the density of the GSC coverage) providing approximately 90 % coverage of the Area of the Five Communities.
+The proprietary data set includes a dense network of gravity stations (roughly 45 times the density of the GSC coverage) providing 100 % coverage of the on land portion of the Central Huron area (Figure 7).
 The gravity measurements were acquired mainly along local roads, with an average station separation of approximately 400 m.
-In addition to providing sufficient coverage to the Area of the Five Communities, the dataset extends for several kilometers south of the Communities, into the surrounding region.
+In addition to providing sufficient coverage to the Central Huron area, the data set extends for several kilometers into the surrounding region.